 With this premise in mind, CAIR was founded in 1994.

-Internet Disinformation #2: The organization condemns terrorism and extremism in a broad sense, but at the same time the group is laying groundwork for anti-American extremism.
+Urban Legend #4: The organization may condemn terrorism and extremism in a broad sense, but it is laying groundwork for anti-American extremism.

 CAIR’s advocacy model is the antithesis of the narrative of anti-American extremists.
 Indeed, our track record of success solidly repudiates extremist arguments that Muslims cannot get fair treatment in our nation.

-CAIR advocates for American Muslims through the media, government and all legal, traditional avenues available to public interest groups.
-CAIR staff and volunteers proactively train our community in strategies to improve grassroots ability to take their due roles in civic affairs and redress grievances.
+CAIR advocates for American Muslims through the media, the government and all other legal, traditional avenues available to public interest groups.
+CAIR staff and volunteers proactively train the grassroots American Muslim community in strategies to improve their ability to take roles in civic affairs and redress grievances.

 Our moral position is clear.
 We unequivocally condemn terrorism.
-Any group that hurts civilians deserves condemnation.
-As recently as January, 2009, CAIR's vigorous condemnation of violence committed in the name of Islam was acknowledged by the United States Institute of Peace in its report "Islamic Peacemaking Since 9/11."
+Any group which hurts civilians deserves condemnation.
+CAIR’s vigorous condemnation of violence committed in the name of Islam was acknowledged by the United States Institute of Peace in January 2009 in its report “Islamic Peacemaking Since 9/11.”

-We are proud of our principled advocacy for just and peaceful resolutions to conflicts even when that advocacy requires stances that are not viewed as politically correct.
+We are proud of our principled advocacy for equitable and peaceful resolutions to conflicts, even when that advocacy requires stances which are not perceived to be politically correct.

 In truth, however, condemnations alone do not solve problems.
-That is why CAIR's moral position, which is prompted by the basic Islamic principle that no one has the right to take innocent life, is backed by action.
-CAIR has its sent staff to Baghdad to appeal for the release of a kidnapped American journalist; produced anti-terror public service announcements in English, Arabic and Urdu; coordinated an Islamic anti-terror religious ruling (fatwa); raised money for rebuilding churches in the wake of Middle East violence and called on Islamic religious leaders to deliver anti-terror messages in their sermons.
+This is why CAIR’s moral position, prompted by the basic Islamic principle that no one has the right to take innocent life, is backed by action.
+CAIR has sent its staff to Baghdad to appeal for the release of a kidnapped American journalist; produced anti-terror public service announcements in English, Arabic and Urdu; coordinated an Islamic anti-terror religious ruling (fatwa); raised money for rebuilding churches in the wake of Middle East violence; and called on Islamic religious leaders to deliver anti-terror messages in their sermons.

-CAIR has condemned specific terrorist actions against Muslims, Christians, Jews, Hindus, Americans, Spaniards, Turks, Israelis, Saudis, Russians, Egyptians, Jordanians, Iraqis, British, and so on.
+CAIR has condemned specific terrorist actions against numerous groups, including Muslims, Christians, Jews, Hindus, Americans, Spaniards, Turks, Israelis, Saudis, Russians, Egyptians, Jordanians, Iraqis, and the British.

 CAIR has condemned specific terrorist groups by name.
-On 3/11/2009, the fifth anniversary of the tragic Madrid attacks, CAIR issued a statement saying, "We unequivocally condemn all acts of terrorism, whether carried out by al-Qa'ida, the Real IRA, FARC, Hamas, ETA, or any other group designated by the U.S. Department of State as a 'Foreign Terrorist Organization'."
+On March 11, 2009, the 5th anniversary of the tragic Madrid attacks, CAIR issued a statement saying, “We unequivocally condemn all acts of terrorism, whether carried out by al-Qa’ida, the Real IRA, FARC, Hamas, ETA, or any other group designated by the U.S. Department of State as a ‘Foreign Terrorist Organization.'”

-To allow ourselves to focus on promoting a more positive society rather than writing a specific condemnation of every group or addressing murderous behavior toward every ethnic and religious group on the planet, we have adopted a simple, comprehensive message: "We condemn terrorism whenever it happens, wherever it happens, whoever commits it.
-Period."
+To allow ourselves to focus on the promotion of a more positive society, rather than writing a specific condemnation of every group or addressing murderous behavior toward every ethnic and religious group, we have adopted a simple, comprehensive message: “We condemn terrorism whenever it happens, wherever it happens, whoever commits it.
+Period.”

 CAIR’s operational budget is funded by donations from American Muslims.

-CAIR is frequently criticized for receiving $500,000 from Prince Alwaleed bin Talal, one of the world's richest men.
-That money was donated specifically to CAIR's library project, a program designed to distribute a set of books on Islam, the majority of which were written by non-Muslim academics, to libraries so that people can learn more about Islam.
+CAIR is frequently criticized for receiving $500,000 from Prince Alwaleed bin Talal, one of the world’s richest men.
+That money was donated specifically to CAIR’s Library Project, a program designed to distribute a collection of scholarly books on Islam, the majority of which were written by non-Muslim academics, to libraries in order for people to become more informed about Islam.

-According to Forbes magazine, Bin Talal's Kingdom Holding "...contains his investments in well-known companies such as Citigroup and News Corp., as well as Four Seasons Hotels and Fairmont Hotel management companies, among many others."
-(Forbes, 3/05/2008)
+According to a March 5, 2008 article in Forbes magazine, Bin Talal’s Kingdom Holding “”¦contains his investments in well-known companies such as Citigroup and News Corp., as well as Four Seasons Hotels and Fairmont Hotel management companies, among many others.”

-CAIR was proud to receive that donation to help further efforts to eradicate ignorance and misinformation about Islam.
+CAIR was proud to receive Bin Talal’s donation to further efforts to eradicate ignorance and misinformation about Islam.

-CAIR detractors -- such as Steven Emerson and Daniel Pipes -- selectively recycle this and other incomplete statements to assert their pre-fabricated conclusions.
+CAIR detractors selectively recycle this and other incomplete statements to assert their pre-fabricated conclusions.

 This statement was made in March 1994, before CAIR was formed.
 Hamas did not commit its first suicide bombing until October 1994.
 The United States subsequently identified Hamas as a specially designated terrorist in January 1995.

-Our detractors always fail to add that in 2006 Awad said, "I don't support Hamas today.
-My position and CAIR's position is extremely clear: we condemn suicide bombings.
-We are mainstream American Muslims."
-(Associated Press, 11/22/2006)
+Our detractors fail to add that, as reported in the Associated Press on Septembr 22, 2006, Awad said, “I don’t support Hamas today.
+My position and CAIR’s position is extremely clear: we condemn suicide bombings.
+We are mainstream American Muslims.”

-The short answer to this is guilt by association.
-CAIR has hundreds of board members and employees and thousands of supporters.
-It would be illogical and unfair to hold CAIR responsible for the personal activities of all these people.
+This charge demeans CAIR via the presupposition of guilt by association.
+CAIR has hundreds of board members and employees, and thousands of supporters.
+It would be illogical and unfair to hold CAIR responsible for the personal activities of all of these individuals.

-For example, when Aldrich Ames (CIA) and Robert Hanssen (FBI) admitted to being spies for foreign governments, it did not automatically associate the CIA or FBI with being complicit in any of these criminal activities.
-Currently, former members of US Congress are serving jail time and others are under the cloud of ethical suspicion.
-Does such behavior by members of Congress while in office incriminate the entire U.S. Congress?
+For example, when Aldrich Ames (CIA) and Robert Hanssen (FBI) admitted to being spies for foreign governments, their actions did not automatically imply that the CIA or FBI were associated or complicit in any of their criminal activities.
+Currently, some former members of the US Congress are serving jail time and others are under the cloud of ethical suspicion.
+However, such behavior by members of Congress while in office does not incriminate the entire U.S. Congress.

 The acts of a person done outside the scope or duration of his or her employment, and without the employer’s knowledge, have no legal bearing on the employer.

-McCarthy-like attempts to portray CAIR as guilty by association with certain individuals evoke memories of attempts to smear Dr. Martin Luther King, Jr. as a communist or womanizer.
+McCarthy-like attempts to portray CAIR as guilty by association evoke memories of attempts to smear Dr. Martin Luther King, Jr. as a communist or womanizer.

-The smears normally involve the following individuals: Ismail Royer, Dr. Bassem El-Khafagi, Rabih Haddad, and Ghassan Elashi.
+The smears targeting CAIR normally involve the following individuals: Ismail Royer, Dr. Bassem El-Khafagi, Rabih Haddad, and Ghassan Elashi.

-ISMAIL ROYER -- In January 2004, Royer pled guilty to weapons charges.
-He did not plead guilty to any charge of "terrorism."
-Any criminal action to which he pleaded guilty was done when Royer was no longer employed with CAIR and it was certainly not at CAIR's direction.
+In January 2004, Royer pled guilty to weapons charges.
+He did not plead guilty to any charge of “terrorism.”
+Any criminal action to which he pleaded guilty was comitted when Royer was no longer employed with CAIR.
+It was certainly not at CAIR’s direction.

-BASSEM EL-KHAFAGI -- El-Khafagi was never an employee of CAIR and was never convicted on terrorism charges.
-According to the Associated Press (AP) article announcing his plea, federal officials stated that he was charged with writing bad checks in February and June of 2001.
+El-Khafagi was never an employee of CAIR and was never convicted on terrorism charges.
+According to the Associated Press article announcing his plea, federal officials stated that he was charged with writing bad checks in February and June of 2001.
 El-Khafagi was an independent contractor for CAIR, effective November 2, 2001.
-The actions of which he was accused occurred before any relationship with CAIR had commenced and without any knowledge by CAIR's of any wrongdoing on his part.
+The actions of which he was accused occurred before any relationship with CAIR commenced, and without any knowledge by CAIR of any wrongdoing on his part.
 Writing bad checks is a criminal offense, not terrorism.
-Surely if there had been strong evidence of terrorist activities, the Justice Department would have vigorously pursued those avenues and not allowed him to plead guilty to non-terrorism related charges.
+If there had been clear evidence of terrorist activities, the Justice Department would have vigorously pursued those avenues.

-RABIH HADDAD -- Haddad was never an employee of CAIR.
-He was "deported for overstaying his tourist visa" and was "never charged with a crime."
-He was never an employee or associate of CAIR.
-His only association with CAIR was as a speaker at a single CAIR chapter event.
-He was not a "CAIR fundraiser," as is sometimes claimed.
+Haddad was likewise never an employee or associate of CAIR.
+He was “deported for overstaying his tourist visa” and was “never charged with a crime.”
+His single relation to CAIR was as a speaker at one CAIR chapter event.
+Contrary as to what is sometimes claimed, he was never a “CAIR fundraiser.”

-GHASSAN ELASHI -- Elashi was never an employee or officer of CAIR.
-The fact that Elashi was once briefly associated with one of our more than 30 regional chapters has no legal significance to our corporation since any actions he took were outside the scope and chronology of his association with one of our chapters.
+Like El-Khafahi and Haddad, Elashi was never an employee of CAIR.
+The fact that Elashi was once briefly associated with one of our more than 30 regional chapters has no legal significance to our organization.
+Any actions he took were outside the scope and chronology of his association with one of our chapters.

-Internet Disinformation #8: The FBI severed relations with CAIR in October 2008
+Urban Legend #9: The FBI severed outreach ties with CAIR in October 2008.

-Writing in the New York Times on March 11, 2011, Scott Shane reported, "Last month, the F.B.I. director, Robert S. Mueller III, said that the bureau had no 'formal relationship' with CAIR, but that the organization's officials and chapters regularly worked with F.B.I. officials on investigations and related matters.
-This included a news conference held on Thursday in Sacramento to announce an arrest in a mosque vandalism case."
+Three years after the FBI chose to severe outreach ties with CAIR, writing in the New York Times on March 11, 2011, Scott Shane reported, “Last month, the F.B.I. director, Robert S. Mueller III, said that the bureau had no ”˜formal relationship’ with CAIR, but that the organization’s officials and chapters regularly worked with FBI officials on investigations and related matters.
+This included a news conference held on Thursday in Sacramento to announce an arrest in a mosque vandalism case.”

-CAIR's work with law enforcement was highlighted by the Congressional Research Service, the non-partisan institution which works for the U.S Congress, in its 2010 report American Jihadist Terrorism: Combating a Complex Threat:
+Two years later, CAIR’s work with law enforcement was highlighted by the Congressional Research Service, the non-partisan institution which works for the U.S Congress, in its 2010 report, American Jihadist Terrorism: Combating a Complex Threat:

 CAIR has long worked to improve Muslim community relations with law enforcement, a CAIR press release issued in October of 1998 is the earliest record we have of CAIR meeting with FBI representatives.